robertforde/Shop/README.md

 This is a Swing application for a retail outlet.
 It uses Swing, Spring DI, JDBC and mysql.
 I wrote this application after/while teaching myself Swing.

+#Installation
+Download source code and in Eclipse File Menu->Import->General->ExistingProjects into Workspace Browse to the directory where you downloaded to and click finish You need a MySql Database
+You need to change the username and password in the spring.xml file in the src directory to your MySql username and password There is a Shop.sql sql dump file in the src directory which can be imported into your MySql and this will create the database and necessary tables.

 # The application functionality:

   Retail Orders